-Some companies you can check out are:
+Some companies you can check out are: Travel Guard, Seven Corners, World Nomads, Allianz Travel

-- Travel Guard

-- Seven Corner

-- World Nomads

-- Allianz Travel

 OF COURSE YOU MUST NOT TAKE OUR WORD FOR ANY OF THIS AND DO YOUR OWN RESEARCH.
-If anyone finds valuable info to share with the group please feel free to pass it on.
 Once you have your insurance please send us digital copies of your policy so that we can keep them available and on file.
-We must receive this before the retreat starts.
+We must receive this one week before the retreat starts.
+Make sure the document you send us includes the following details: